THE

 Additionally, subscribers are encouraged to continue participating in NPS even after shifting sectors, a process known as Inter Sector Shifting (ISS).
 This continuity is facilitated under the All Citizens Model, ensuring individuals can seamlessly maintain their retirement savings and benefits across different employment sectors.

-- Annuity Option for Nominees: In cases where the corpus exceeds Rs.
-5 Lakh, at least 80% of the accumulated pension wealth must be used to purchase an annuity by the subscriber's dependents.
-The remaining 20% can be received as a lump sum by the nominee or legal heir.
+- Annuity for Larger Corpus: If the corpus exceeds Rs.
+5 Lakh, 80% must be used to purchase an annuity, while the remaining 20% can be withdrawn as a lump sum by the legal heir.

 New NPS Withdrawal Rule 2023